 The ideal Jewish role in diasporism is a critical one -- we imagine ourselves as the conscience, the gadfly, the light unto that nation.
 Sometimes, of course, diasporism keeps us busy simply to remain a surviving group, a clinging-by-the-fingernails group, a deeply marginalized and vulnerable group.
 By definition we are not the dominant group, the powerful group, the in-control group.
 We certainly are not the oppressor group.

 Prior to the establishment of Israel, the Jewish existence was diasporic.
 It did, largely, take on the qualities identified above.
-It can and is romanticized, of course -- more focus on the first sentence (conscientiousness and critique) and less on the second (vulnerability and marginalization).
+It can be and is romanticized, of course -- more focus on the first sentence (conscientiousness and critique) and less on the second (vulnerability and marginalization).
 The reason diasporism failed in the 20th century is that, between the roughly 50 years of having a state and 50 years of not having one, Zionism decisively beat diasporism on the all-important "not nearly being annihilated in a cataclysmic genocide" scoreboard.
-But there is no question that having a state, having a place where Jews were more than just a critical voice but voice, a dominant voice, an in-control voice, a powerful voice was a very novel experience for Jews.
+But there is no question that having a state, having a place where Jews were more than just a critical voice but a dominant voice, an in-control voice, a powerful voice was a very novel experience for Jews.
 And one upshot of having power is abusing that power.
 Of using that power to deeply, seriously, significantly wrong others.
 As Israel as done.
 As happens with power.
 Power gives one the opportunity to do things: terrible things and great things alike.
 The same dynamic that allows Jews to govern ourselves rather than exist as supplicants, also allows us to dominate others rather than coexist in equality.
-The same dynamic that allows Jew to save ourselves rather than pray for salvation, also allows us to hurt others rather than to respect their dignity.
+The same dynamic that allows Jews to save ourselves rather than pray for salvation, also allows us to hurt others rather than to respect their dignity.
 The coin of power allows either and both to be purchased -- one cannot have the opportunity for one without the opportunity for the other.

 Diasporism sees Jewish wrongs -- genuine wrongs -- and yearns to go back to a time when Jews didn't act that way.
 And it is true: before there was an Israel, there was also no occupation, no Gaza incursions, no military law over Palestinians, no West Bank barrier, and so on.
 Jews in the diaspora did not need to worry about occupying anyone; we had no nation that could occupy.
 We would never be responsible for promulgating unjust laws; the laws were not ours to promulgate.
 We had no risk of significantly hurting others; the hand on the sovereign sword was not ours.
 Even our uprisings and resistances were blessed in their hopelessness.
 In Max Weber's terms, we could live a pure ethics of conviction, with zero concern for the ethics of responsibility.
 There is no true responsibility in diaspora, nothing really falls on our shoulders.